 Project SEARCH is an award-winning, training program that enables students with significant developmental disabilities to gain the work experience to find gainful employment after high school ends.

-- The High School Transition Program is a one-year educational program for students with disabilities in their last years of high school.
-It is targeted for students whose main goal is competitive employment.
+- The High School Transition Program is a one-year educational program for students with disabilities who are instructed on the Extended Content Standards and are in their last year of high school.

-More information about the Project SEARCH transition program, can be found at: www.projectsearch.us
+More information about Project SEARCH can be found at: www.projectsearch.us